approov/quickstart-xamarin-httpclient/REFERENCE.md

 # Reference
 Both iOS and Android applications can access the Approov SDK enabled API by using the static methods defined in the `ApproovService` class.
-The `ApproovService` class subclasses `ApproovHttpClient` which is a subclass of `HttpClient`.
-This provides a reference for all of the static methods defined in both `ApproovHttpClient` and `ApproovService`.
+This document provides a reference for all of the static methods defined in `ApproovService`.
 These are available if you import:

 ```C#
 using Approov;
 ```

-Various methods may throw an `ApproovSDKException` if there is a problem.
+Various methods may throw an `ApproovException` if there is a problem.
 The property `Message` provides a descriptive message.

-If a method throws an `NetworkingErrorException` (a subclass of `ApproovSDKException`) then this indicates the problem was caused by a networking issue, and a user initiated retry should be allowed.
+If a method throws an `NetworkingErrorException` (a subclass of `ApproovException`) then this indicates the problem was caused by a networking issue, and a user initiated retry should be allowed.

-If a method throws an `RejectionException` (a subclass of `ApproovSDKException`) the this indicates the problem was that the app failed attestation.
+If a method throws an `RejectionException` (a subclass of `ApproovException`) the this indicates the problem was that the app failed attestation.
 An additional property, `ARC`, provides the [Attestation Response Code](https://approov.io/docs/latest/approov-usage-documentation/#attestation-response-code), which could be provided to the user for communication with your app support to determine the reason for failure, without this being revealed to the end user.
-The property `Rejectionreasons` provides the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) if the feature is enabled, providing a comma separated list of reasons why the app attestation was rejected.
+The property `RejectionReasons` provides the [Rejection Reasons](https://approov.io/docs/latest/approov-usage-documentation/#rejection-reasons) if the feature is enabled, providing a comma separated list of reasons why the app attestation was rejected.

 ## Initialize
 Initializes the Approov SDK and thus enables the Approov features.
 The `config` will have been provided in the initial onboarding or email or can be [obtained](https://approov.io/docs/latest/approov-usage-documentation/#getting-the-initial-sdk-configuration) using the approov CLI.
 This will generate an error if a second attempt is made at initialization with a different `config`.